Money Laundering: Penalties and How It Works

 In most cases, money laundering is not a “standalone crime,” because the money from another criminal activity is an essential component.
 The U.S Department of the Treasury notes that money laundering makes possible a wide range of other criminal offenses — including the funding of terrorist organizations — and, ultimately, poses a threat to the global financial system.

 Money launderers use a vast array of ever-changing strategies to hide funds, the FBI notes.
 With new technologies constantly creating new avenues for hiding funds, the FBI works with partners at the local, state, federal and international levels to fight the crime.

 Common methods for hiding funds include:

 These methods can include the use of multiple bank accounts, wire transfers, international tax havens and other tools.

-Money Laundering Prosecutions
+Money Laundering Prosecutions in Pennsylvania